kghose/kghose.github.io/linux-tips/thinkpads.md

 Typing fast makes a rapid pattering noise that is acceptable and the snaps give good feedback.

-The down cursor key as a raised ridge, making position the fingers on the [navigation cluster](#navigation-keys) more convenient.
+The down cursor key has a raised ridge, making position the fingers on the [navigation cluster](#navigation-keys) more convenient.

 (Here we take a swipe at whatever abomination Apple puts on their machines: